Rega-Net:Retina Gabor Attention for Deep Convolutional Neural Networks: Proposed Method

 \subsection{Rega Kernel}

 Inspired by the non-uniform sampling of the human eye, we adopt a retina-like design for the structure of convolutional kernels and propose the design idea of the Rega kernel.
 As shown in Fig.2, we first generate a non-uniform numerical mask $\bf{M}$.
 This structure is capable of forming a circular-like mask.
 The size of the mask is 7$\times$7, ${\bf{M}}\in \mathbb{R}^{7\times7} $.
-Depending on the radius of the circle, we fill convolutional kernels with the value of 0 or 1.
+Depending on the circle's radius, we fill convolutional kernels with 0 or 1.
 When the mask value is 1, the original convolutional kernel value is retained in that position.
-When the mask value is 0, it means that the effect of the convolutional kernel at that position is reduced or removed.
+When the mask value is 0, the convolutional kernel's effect at that position is reduced or removed.
 In Fig. 3, we refer to the value of the convolutional kernel that satisfies the condition ${r_1}<r\le{r_2}$ as the One-gate Activation Point (OAP), which denotes the sampling point closest to the edge.
-The sampled points of the convolutional kernel like the OAP contribute very little value to the overall feature maps.
-The sampling points that satisfy the condition $r\le{r_1}$ are called Two-gate Activation Points (TAP), and these points are the activation points that can be sampled for more important information after one round of filtering.
+The sampled points of the convolutional kernel, like the OAP, contribute very little value to the overall feature maps.
+The sampling points that satisfy the condition $r\le{r_1}$ are called Two-gate Activation Points (TAP).
+After one round of filtering, these activation points are sampled for more important information.
 Where $r$ is the distance from the coordinates of the center point of the surrounding points, $r_2$ is 1/2 the size of the convolutional kernel, and $r_1$ is the distance of the inner layer.
 The middle position of the convolutional kernel, which we call Fovea Point (FP), indicates the point that contributes most to the feature sampling of the feature map.
 We call FP, TAP, and OAP activation points.
 This structure is similar to the human retina variable-resolution structure.
 This design differs from the dilated convolution \cite{ref33,ref34}.
 The contributions of dilated convolutional kernels are homogeneous.
 And this uniform sampling increases the size of the receptive field.
-Our proposed Rega kernel retains the advantage of the increased receptive field like dilated convolution, while aggregating the information in convolutional kernels.
+Our proposed Rega kernel retains the advantage of the increased receptive field, like dilated convolution, while aggregating the information in convolutional kernels.
 The values in retina-like masks are calculated as shown in Eq.
 (5).